upad0412/Kaggle-challenge_Ames-Housing-Project/README.md

 * Cleaning and Visualizing data Featuring matrix
 * Model Fitting Model Evaluation Prediction that model with given testing data
 * Findings and Recommendation of the project

+You can find my all notbooks above for reference.